instructure/canvas-lms/doc/api/provisioning.md

 - Step 4: If a match is confirmed (and the signature matches), let the user access their information in your application
 - Step 5: If no match is found, either or send them through a user-creation flow within the iframe, or auto-create a user for them based on the information in Canvas (you may want to let them set a password at this point, or email them a registration URL).

-<a name="supplemental-provisioning"></a>
-Supplemental Provisioning via API
+Supplemental Provisioning via API <a name="supplemental-provisioning"></a>
 ==============

-In the event that the LTI standard alone is not enough to satisfy your tool's provisioning needs, Canvas has an open REST API and a data service (<a href="https://community.canvaslms.com/t5/Admin-Guide/What-is-Canvas-Data-Services/ta-p/142" target="blank"> Canvas Data</a>).
+In the event that the LTI standard alone is not enough to satisfy your tool's provisioning needs, Canvas has an open REST API and a data service (<a href="https://community.canvaslms.com/t5/Admin-Guide/What-is-Canvas-Data-Services/ta-p/142" target="_blank"> Canvas Data</a>).
 Using the API or Canvas Data can help overcome some of the limitations of LTI-only integrations, but they have their own challenges.
 Where possible, tools should try to avoid using services that are not part of the LTI standards unless it is absolutely necessary.

 ### Configuring
 Accessing Canvas API's requires an institution to issue a <a href="file.developer_keys.html" target="_blank">Developer Key</a>.
 Once issued, tools can begin using <a href="file.oauth.html#accessing-canvas-api" target="_blank">OAuth2</a> to request access tokens from individual users.
 The access token issued to access LTI advantage services **will not work** to access REST APIs.

-Accessing Canvas Data also has its own authentication system that is <a href="https://community.canvaslms.com/t5/Admin-Guide/What-is-Canvas-Data-Services/ta-p/142" target="blank">discussed elsewhere</a>.
+Accessing Canvas Data also has its own authentication system that is <a href="https://community.canvaslms.com/t5/Admin-Guide/What-is-Canvas-Data-Services/ta-p/142" target="_blank">discussed elsewhere</a>.

 ### Advantages
-- bi-directional enrollment synchronization via the <a href="enrollments.html" target="blank">enrollments API</a>
+- bi-directional enrollment synchronization via the <a href="enrollments.html" target="_blank">enrollments API</a>
 - more efficiently pre-provision an entire account by <a href="account_reports.html" target="_blank"> exporting provisioning reports</a> or using Canvas Data.
 - Obtaining course_id's/group_id's required to sync courses via NRPS without a launch occurring from that course.